JCKawin/Microplasatic_detector/blueprint.md

     - **Camera View:** A component that displays the camera feed and a button to capture an image.
     - **Results Section:** A section to display the analysis results.

+### AI Image Recognition with YOLOv5 PyTorch
+- **Backend Integration:** Implement a Flask backend to receive image data from the frontend.
+- **YOLOv5 Model:** Integrate a pre-trained YOLOv5 PyTorch model for microplastic detection.
+- **Inference and Results:** Run inference on the captured images and send the detection results back to the frontend.

 ## Plan

 1.  **Initial Setup:**